Toward Human-AI Alignment in Large-Scale Multi-Player Games: Results

 We ran the same analysis on the AI agent gameplay data.
-Fig. \ref{fig-explore_exploit}b,bottom shows the simultaneous affordance-completion curve showing that the AI has almost equal completion probability for the explore and exploit task-set.
+Fig. \ref{fig-explore_exploit}b,bottom shows that the AI has almost equal completion probability for the explore and exploit task-set.
 Fig. \ref{fig-fight_flight}e,left shows the UMAP embedding of AI players, while playing Daemon.
 Fig.\ref{fig-fight_flight}e,middle shows the manifold colored by reward received, indicating that the reward doesn't shape the AI embedding space.
 Fig.\ref{fig-fight_flight}e,right shows that when colored by explore/exploit AUC ratio, the AI embedding space is not shaped by explore-exploit behavior either.
 This indicates that although AI players show some diversity in exploring vs exploiting, both of these groups share similar feature representations, making it difficult to differentiate between them based on explore-exploit behavior.
 In other words, AI agents exhibit overlapping characteristics between exploration and exploitation behavior and can't be grouped based on it.
 This is in contrast to the human players who are behaviorally different on a relative scale with some of them being more of explorers and some being more of exploiters (Fig.\ref{fig-explore_exploit}d).

 \textbf{Conclusion: } We find that while human players clearly vary in how they express explore or exploit behavior when playing the same character, we can't differentiate between AI players based on this behavior.
-Moreover, the conclusion stands across the characters.\footnote{We find that the same analysis for different characters in Fig.\ref{fig:bleeding_edge}c results in the same findings.}
+This conclusion stands across characters.\footnote{We find that the same analysis for different characters in Fig.\ref{fig:bleeding_edge}c results in the same findings.}